Today we’re taking a look at what Disney is offering in terms of refunds and more.

 Disneyland Resort Hotels

-Disneyland Hotels will remain open until Monday, March 16th, at which point they’ll be closed until at least the end of March.
+Disneyland Hotels closed on Monday, March 16th.
+Disney’s Grand Californian Hotel & Spa and Disney’s Pixar Pier Hotel will reopen July 23rd.
+At this time, Disneyland Hotel remains closed until further notice.
 You can change a reservation at any Disneyland Hotel by calling The Walt Disney Travel Company at (714) 520-5050.

 We’ve heard the phone lines, again, are very backed up.
 So be patient.
 If you can’t get through, try again at a later time.
 There’s no immediate rush to take care of all of this, so try to keep calm.
 You’ll eventually speak to someone and clear everything up.

 Disney World Resort Hotels and Disney Beach Resorts

 Guests who are booked to stay at a Disney World Hotel other than Disney Vacation Club properties and Disney’s Fort Wilderness Resort & Campground, between March 16th and July 10th should cancel online through My Disney Experience under “My Reservations” or call (407) 934-7639 to modify or cancel their Disney World Hotel reservations.

 You will be able to apply the full value of your booking towards future visits without penalties or fees.
 At this time, non-DVC resorts other than Fort Wilderness are closed until further notice.